-When "Footloose," the original, Kevin Bacon "Footloose," opened in theaters 30 years ago this month, Barack Obama was writing business newsletters, Brad Pitt was a journalism major and the Apple Mac was three weeks old.
+When "Footloose," the original, Kevin Bacon "Footloose," opened in theaters 30 years ago this month, Barack Obama was writing business newsletters, Brad Pitt was a journalism major, and the Apple Mac was 3 weeks old.

 Ah, 1984.
 So colorful, so bursting with promise, so very, very, long ago.

 We took a visit back there recently, and so can you.
 All you need to do is log onto Netflix — or better, fire up the VCR — and lose your blues, kick off those Sunday shoes, and, switching it up here, let "Footloose" be your time machine.
 Prepare to be amazed at the sights and sounds of an ancient people strutting around to Kenny Loggins like they're all modern and stuff.

 Here's our viewer's guide to the most awesome stuck-in-the-'80s moments from the dance-movie favorite:

 Right there, in the film's opening, happy-feet montage, someone is wearing nylons.
 The someone appears to be under the age of 60.
 We know what you're thinking: What are pantyhose?